HIGHLIGHTS

 WHAT'S INCLUDED

-cruise with Ocean Albatros in a shared outside double stateroom with
+cruise on Ocean Albatros in a shared outside double room with a private

 - English-speaking